efeiron/efe/README.md

 - 👋 Hi, I’m @reelkaeshi
-- 👀 I’m currently interested in Web Developing, but i also willing to check out the Pyhton language.
+- 👀 I’m currently interested in Web Developing.
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on myself lol.
-- 📫 How to reach me ...

 <!---
 reelkaeshi/reelkaeshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.